maria-afteni/Bookclub-Platform/README.md

 ### Service Boundaries

 1. The `Voting Service` handles the process of choosing the book of the month by allowing the users to vote on available book options.
-It manages the vote submissions, tracks the results, and provides real-time updates regarding the voting procces.
+It manages the vote submissions, tracks the results, and provides real-time updates regarding the voting process.
 2. The `Discussion Forum Service` enables users to participate in real-time conversations about the selected book by using websockets to facilitate live messaging.

 ![alt text](img/architectural_diagram.png)